tocos-org/hiring-tasks/principal-data-analytics-engineer/README.md

 ## Submission

+- When submitting your response, please either submit a link to a publicly hosted git repository or use git bundle to bundle your code, place it on a file hosting service and share a link to the bundled repository
-Please submit both of your responses at the same time
+- Please submit both of your responses at the same time in a single submission